Category: Ergonomic Workstations

 23 Oct 2020

-Different Types of Ergonomic Radiology Workstations
+Different Types of Radiology Workstation Furniture & Desks

 Double Black Imaging offers a wide range of ergonomic workstation options to fit your working environment.
 The expert technicians consider available space, adjustment patterns, ambient lighting, and other aspects to make customized recommendations.